TMA and TMLT Resources

 The TMA Board of Councilors Opinion concerning the confidentiality of patient records is: "Physicians face both an ethical and a legal responsibility to safeguard patient communications and information in patients' medical records..."

 Note: Please refer to Retention of Medical Records to determine when records may be destroyed and what types of records should be retained beyond the normal retention period.

-When medical records are eligible for destruction, they can be cross-cut shredded (and recycled) or can be burned.
+When medical records are eligible for destruction, they can be cross-cut shredded (and recycled) or burned.
 TMA provides the following guidance when destroying medical records:

 - Maintain records scheduled for destruction in a secure location to guard against inappropriate access until the destruction is complete.

 - Whether you shred the records yourself in your office or hire a record destruction company, create a permanent record destruction log, individually listing all medical records with the following information: